nadiahpk/nadiahpk.github.io/_posts/2021-12-12-archetti-bernstein.md

     \label{interior_bernstein}
 $$

-Again we see that the Bernstein coefficient is related to the change in payoffs when an individual switches strategy.
+Again we see that the Bernstein coefficient is related to the change in payoffs when an individual switches strategy, which provides some kind of connection to the NE.

 <h4>An example</h4>